 One of the difficulties we have is trying to find out our own diocesan pilgrimage history.
 There have been pilgrimages to Lourdes for many years, but we don’t have a full chronological breakdown of the pilgrimages to Lourdes from our diocese.
 What we want to do is try and create a full history of our diocesan Pilgrimages to Lourdes.
 We don’t want books or badges, just dates and proof of when you know the Hexham and Newcastle Pilgrimage travelled to Lourdes.
 It will be particularly interesting to know what happened during the War and at the beginning of the 20th century.

-If you can help with any information about this, please email the pilgrimage office on this email email@example.com with any information you consider useful.
+If you can help with any information about this, please email the pilgrimage office via the form on our ‘Contact Us’ page with any information you consider useful.

 Miracles of Lourdes